-From the occupants' views from these dwellings, 10-12 turbines will be 'visible' (Attachments 3, 5).
-In the consented scheme 19-22 turbines would be visible (Attachment 2).
-The turbines visible from these dwellings will be taller, but will also be at least 3,250m away (closest turbine no.10).
-From this distance the increase in height over the consented 110m tall turbines will be unlikely to be appreciated - if the turbines can indeed be seen.
-For these reasons any potentially adverse visual effects from the proposal on this dwelling will be reduced compared to what was consented.
+The turbines visible from these two dwellings will be taller, but will also be at least 3,250m away (closest turbine 10).
+From this distance, the increase in height over the consented 110 m tall turbines will be unlikely to be appreciated.
+There will also be a halving in the numbers of turbines visible compared to what has been consented.
+For these reasons any potentially adverse visual effects from the proposal from these dwellings will be reduced compared to what was consented.
+It is concluded that the proposal's visual effects when compared to what has been consented will be 'low-moderate' positive for occupants' views from these two dwellings.